kavyashree-205/PYTHON-TKINTER-GUI-PROJECTS/README.md

 This is super easy and fun project to do.
 Feel free to refer my code and, I am always open to better codes and suggestions.

+The conversion in this project is based on today’s value.
+I have created 5 conversions which includes,

+1.Indian Rupee to American Dollar

+2.Indian Rupee to Yen

+3.Indian Rupee to Euro

+4.Indian Rupee to Bitcoin

+5.Indian Rupee to Saudi Riyal

+I have used GUI(Graphical User Interface) to complete this project.
+The widgets used in this project are Labels, Buttons and Drop down menus.

 ![](currency.jpg)

 5.FLAMES GAME :